aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

-# Ansible AVD example for a single data center using Layer 3 Leaf Spine (L3LS) <!-- omit in toc -->
+# AVD example for a single data center using Layer 3 Leaf Spine (L3LS) <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->